 Old Woman Creek in Huron, Ohio: This is a thoroughly educational opportunity to learn about the precious ecosystems that surround us.
 Old Woman Creek is the smallest reserve in the National Estuarine Research Reserve System and is the only Great Lakes freshwater estuary in the national system.
 It provides multimedia presentations, hands-on field education, guided-tours and a visitor center featuring exhibits on estuary ecology, wetland research, and watershed stewardship.
 The Reserve also offers trail access to view a variety of habitats including freshwater marsh, swamp forest, barrier beach, upland forest, estuarine waters, stream, and near shore Lake Erie.

-Tour dates at the Cleveland Playhouse Square Center vary and our listed here.
+Tour dates at the Cleveland Playhouse Square District are listed here.

-- Location: (Map It) State Theater · 1519 Euclid Avenue in Cleveland, Ohio
+- Location: (Map It) Tours start at the State Theater at 1519 Euclid Avenue in Cleveland, Ohio

 - Web: www.playhousesquare.org/

 Tours of the Cleveland Playhouse Square District: Did you ever think you could actually go to the theater and get backstage passes for free?
 Or perhaps even be on stage?